petablox/arbitrar/doc/how_to_use.md

-# Use our MISAPI tool to do experiment
+# Use our Arbitrar tool to do experiment

-The `misapi` tool statically finds API Misuse bugs in programs that can be compiled to LLVM IR, such as C, C++, and so on.
+The `arbitrar` tool statically finds API Misuse bugs in programs that can be compiled to LLVM IR, such as C, C++, and so on.

 The tool works in 3 stages:
 - `collect`, to collect the source codes for analysis